-Section 16(a) of the Exchange Act requires our directors, executive officers, and persons who own more than 10% of our common stock to file initial reports of ownership and changes in ownership of our common stock and other equity securities with the SEC.
+Section 16(a) of the Exchange Act requires our directors, executive officers, and persons who beneficially own more than 10% of our common stock to file initial reports of ownership and changes in ownership of our common stock and other equity securities with the SEC.
 These individuals are required by the regulations of the SEC to furnish us with copies of all Section 16(a) forms they file.
-Based solely on a review of the copies of the forms furnished to us, and written representations from reporting persons, we believe that all filing requirements applicable to our officers, directors and 10% beneficial owners were complied with during the 2019 Fiscal Year, except that one Form 4 for Michael Mathews reporting cashless exercise of warrants was not timely filed due to an administrative error.
+Based solely on a review of the copies of the forms furnished to us, and written representations from reporting persons, we believe that all filing requirements applicable to our officers, directors and 10% beneficial owners were complied with during 2020 Fiscal Year except that one Form 4 for Robert Alessi reporting a grant of restricted stock units was not timely filed due to an administrative error.